-As Red Deer Polytechnic continues to build a culture of inclusion and respect, land acknowledgement provides an opportunity to recognize the Indigenous people whose history is deeply rooted in the land where the Polytechnic's campuses are situated.
+As Red Deer Polytechnic continues to build a culture of inclusion and respect, land acknowledgement provides an opportunity to recognize the Indigenous Peoples whose history is deeply rooted in the land where the Polytechnic's campuses are situated.

 Before undertaking any land acknowledgement, each individual is encouraged to reflect on what this means to them personally.
 Why is the land acknowledgement being stated or printed?
 What does it compel each of us to do?

-At Red Deer Polytechnic, we believe in sharing a land acknowledgement in the spirit of the Truth and Reconciliation Commission’s Calls to Action, and we have made a commitment to Indigenous education by signing the Colleges and Institutes Canada Indigenous Education Protocol.
+At Red Deer Polytechnic, we believe in sharing a land acknowledgement in the spirit of the Truth and Reconciliation Commission’s Calls to Action and we have made a commitment to Indigenous education by signing the Colleges and Institutes Canada Indigenous Education Protocol.
 Through these commitments, we can move forward together from a place of understanding and respect.
 We believe that each of us, no matter what our background, has a role to play in reconciliation.

-RDP encourages people to do their own research and incorporate land acknowledgment in a way that is meaningful and authentic to them, within the context of what they are presenting and to whom they are presenting.
+RDP encourages people to do their own research and incorporate land acknowledgement in a way that is meaningful and authentic to them, within the context of what they are presenting and to whom they are presenting.